floriancourgey/iot-museum/README.md

 / # displays the main page with the artwork and a call every 5 sec to /next /next # fetches a random artwork and display it as a JSON response
 ```

+## Access db via web Admin
+Go to http://localhost:8000/admin and connect with admin/admin.

 ## Access db via GUI
 Download [Sqlectron GUI](https://sqlectron.github.io/) and use the .db filepath as the "Initial Database":